 On May 9, 2023, the Company commenced (i) its offer to each holder of its outstanding warrants, each whole warrant exercisable for one share of Class A common stock of the Company, at an exercise price of \$11.50 per share (the "Warrants"), the opportunity to receive 0.23 shares of Class A common stock in exchange for each Warrant tendered by the holder and exchanged pursuant to the offer (the "Offer"), and (ii) the solicitation of consents (the "Consent Solicitation") from holders of the Warrants (the "Consent Warrants") to amend the Warrant Agreement (the "Warrant Agreement"), dated as of March 1, 2021, by and between Haymaker Acquisition Corp.
 III, a Delaware corporation, and Continental Stock Transfer & Trust Company, a New York corporation, as warrant agent (the "Warrant Amendment"), which governs all of the Warrants.
-Pursuant to the terms of the Public Warrants and, solely with respect to any amendment to the terms of the Private Placement Warrants, at least 50% of the Private Placement Warrants.
+Pursuant to the terms of the Warrant Agreement, all except certain specified modifications or amendments required the vote or written consent of holders of at least 50% of the Public Warrants and, solely with respect to any amendment to the terms of the Private Placement Warrants, at least 50% of the Private Placement Warrants.